AaltoRSE/speech2text/docs/source/user_guide.md

 ## Connect to Triton

-If you are not familiar with Triton usage, we recommend connecting and transferring data to Triton using the web browser interface [Open On Demand](http://ood.triton.aalto.fi).
+Go to Triton's the web browser interface [Open On Demand](http://ondemand.triton.aalto.fi).

-Go to [Open On Demand](http://ood.triton.aalto.fi) and log in with your Aalto username and password.
+Log in with your Aalto username and password.
 (You will be granted access since your Aalto account has been synced with your Triton account.)

+//-- TODO: remove this block

 > **_IMPORTANT:_** To connect to Open On Demand, you need to be inside Aalto network or use the Aalto VPN.